AcheronProject/acheron_3D/README.md

 - ``Raytac_MDBT50Q`` is a nRF52840 module featherboard.
 The model ws obtained from [Raytac's website](https://www.raytac.com/document/index.php?index_m_id=12) (last accessed july 7, 2025)
 - ``ALPS_SSSS811101`` is a SPDT switch.
 It was obtained from [brunoeagles repo](https://github.com/brunoeagle/kicad-open-3d) which does not have a license (last accessed july 25, 2025)
 - ``K2-1107ST-A4DW-06.STEP'' is a SPST switch.
 It was obtained from [3D Content Central](https://www.3dcontentcentral.com/Download-Model.aspx?catalogid=171&id=1898108) (last accessed october 30, 2025)
+- ``DFN3L_1.6x1.6.step`` is a 3-dual line small package.
+The 3D file was modelled using FreeCAD (sources in the folder).

 ## Copyright notice